Danishiqbal7819/Avss_HelloApp/README.md

-#Project Title:
-Hello App.
+# Hello App

-#Description:
 Hello App is a Mobile Application built using Kotlin.

+## Features and Functionality

-1.includes varius internship tasks and logics such as image picking from gallery and camera.
+* Image Picking: Pick images from gallery and camera.

-#Feature and Functinality:
-1.Hello App uses Mvvm and Architecture and  some packages are not built to follow MVVM Architecture.
-2.It also include activities to get the firstname,middle name,lastname and phone,email etc.
+* MVVM Architecture: Built using MVVM architecture for a clean and scalable codebase.
+* User Profile: Activities to collect user information such as first name, middle name, last name, phone, and email.
-3.It aslo use get and post api for fetching country,states and city for user address.
+* API Integration: Uses GET and POST APIs to fetch country, state, and city for user address.

-#Kotlin Version:
-It uses kotlin version .
-kotlin = "1.9.0".

-#kotlinCompilerVersion:
-kotlinCompilerExtensionVersion = "1.5.1"
+## Technical Details

+* **Kotlin Version:** 1.9.0
+* **Kotlin Compiler Extension Version:** 1.5.1
-#SDK  and Target Version :
+* **SDK and Target Version:**
-compileSdk = 34.
-minSdk = 24.
-targetSdk = 34.
+  + Compile SDK: 34
+  + Min SDK: 24
+  + Target SDK: 34